 Margaret has also been involved in securing funding through bids from well-recognised arts funders, developing Devon's new heritage centre and introducing an effective county arts funding programme to ensure continued funding for local arts organisations.

-Margaret has been a trustee since July 2014
+Margaret has been a trustee since July 2014, and was Chair until 2017.

 Roger has been involved with the Carlton Theatre and local arts projects for many years.
 He has spent the last nine years chairing Teignmouth's amateur dramatic society - the Teignmouth Players as well as being involved in directing and performing.